ebzzry/ebzzry.github.io/en/fkd/nix.md

 The collaboration model of Nixpkgs rests with git and GitHub.
-To contribute a package or update an existing one, fork the [Nixpkgs](https://github.com/nixos/nixpkgs/) repository into your own GitHub account, make changes into a new branch, then create a pull request.
+To contribute a package or update an existing one, fork the [Nixpkgs](https://github.com/nixos/nixpkgs/) repository into your own GitHub account.
+Mmake changes into a new branch, then create a pull request.

 #### <a name="nixpkgsupdateexisting"></a> Updating existing package